gardener/machine-controller-manager-provider-azure/README.md

-# machine-controller-manager-provider-sampleprovider
+# machine-controller-manager-provider-azure
-Out of tree (controller based) implementation for `SampleProvider` as a new provider.
+Out of tree (controller based) implementation for `Azure` as a new provider.

 ## About
 - This is a sample repository that provides the blueprint required to implement a new (hyperscale) provider.
-We call the new provider as `SampleProvider` for our ease.
+We call the new provider as `Azure` for our ease.
 - Each provider implements the interface defined at [MCM OOT driver](https://github.com/gardener/machine-controller-manager/blob/master/pkg/util/provider/driver/driver.go).

 ## Fundamental Design Principles: